 What do You Need?

-Basic cleaning and maintenance is generally all that is necessary if you carry a weapon for self-defense (and it hasn’t been fired thousands of times).
+Basic cleaning and maintenance is generally all that is necessary if you carry a weapon for self-defense.
+Guns that start to get up into the thousands of rounds may require more detailed disassembly or parts replacement, but that is beyond the scope of this article.

 A good gun cleaning kit should contain the following items: